nikitarudolf/fitness-management-system/README.md

 ## 🏗 Architecture

-The project follows a **feature-based modular monolith architecture**.
+The project follows a **feature-based architecture**.
 Business functionality is organized into independent modules, making the codebase easier to maintain, extend, and scale.

 ```text
 src/main/java/com/fitnessmanage/system